Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/general.md

 You might not know what’s causing these lingering symptoms.
 You might not even know when they began.
 All you know is that you just haven’t felt like yourself in a while.

-“Depression is something that doesn’t have much to do with outside circumstances,” says Rachelle Heinemann, a licensed mental health counselor in Brooklyn, New York.
+“Depression is something that doesn’t have much to do with outside circumstances.”
 “There doesn’t seem to be a reason for it.”

 In other cases, depression has an identifiable cause.
 A stressful life event, such as a sudden loss or a relationship change, might trigger low moods.
 If these moods last a long time or are relatively severe, this might be considered depression, especially in someone who has a history of depressive episodes.